Stockholm International Peace Research Institute: Director

 The Director, who is appointed by the Swedish Government, has the main responsibility for SIPRI's work programme.
 Dr Bates Gill served as SIPRI Director from 2007 to 2012.
 In September 2012, the Swedish Government appointed the German economist Tilman Brück as his successor.
 Brück held the position of SIPRI Director from January 2013 to June 2014.
 In June 2014 the SIPRI Governing Board appointed Dr Ian Anthony as Director for an interim period.
-The current Director, Dan Smith, was appointed in September 2015.
+The current Director, Karim Haggag, was appointed in September 2025.